quixio/quix-docs/docs/connect/kafka-to-aws-codepipeline.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS CodePipeline using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS CodePipeline

-AWS CodePipeline is a continuous integration and continuous delivery service that automates the build, test, and release phases of your software development process.
-It allows developers to model their software release process and then automate the steps required to push code changes through various stages like testing, staging, and production.
-CodePipeline integrates seamlessly with other AWS services, allowing for a streamlined and efficient delivery pipeline.
-Its visual interface makes it easy to track the progress of your code changes and quickly identify any issues that may arise.
-Overall, AWS CodePipeline is a powerful tool for streamlining software delivery and ensuring a smooth and efficient development process.
+AWS CodePipeline is a continuous integration and continuous delivery service provided by Amazon Web Services.
+This tool allows developers to automate the process of releasing code changes for their applications.
+With CodePipeline, users can define their workflow for deploying code from source control repositories such as GitHub or AWS CodeCommit.
+This service enables teams to quickly and efficiently deliver software updates, test and validate changes, and deploy them to production with ease.
+AWS CodePipeline streamlines the development process and helps teams to deliver high-quality software at a faster pace.

 ## Integrations